 Criteria for Test Sites

-To be an approved test site, facilities must meet all CCO criteria for hosting a Written Exam.
-If the facility meets the stated criteria, NCCCO will provide all necessary information to allow tests to be scheduled.
+To be an approved test site, facilities must meet all CCO criteria for hosting a written exam.
+If the facility meets the stated criteria, CCO will provide all necessary information to allow tests to be scheduled.

 The examination room must provide adequate separation of candidates, as well as sufficient space for taking the examination.
 In addition, administration sites must meet the following requirements:

 - There should be only one point of entry and exit—candidates must enter and exit through the same door.

 - The testing room must be an indoor facility suitable for the exam candidates, to include: